BruceSteers/pkexecMan/README.md

 policy file for pkexec and add allowed apps to it before it will work.

 That's where this app comes in.
+Once an app has been added, for example '/user/bin/pluma' (the default MATE text editor) You can then create a desktop launcher or menu item setting the command as... pkexec pluma %U
+Then a password requester will open before the app and elevate to SuperUser mode.

 Features. --
 Creates a new pkexec policy file if one does not exist or will load your existing one if you have one.